 Return on Equity or ROE is a profitability ratio specially meant for the equity shareholders.
-It is expressed in percentage (net profit / shareholder’s fund * 100).
+It is expressed in percentage (net profit/shareholder’s fund * 100).
 ROE denotes the percentage return a shareholder earns on its invested capital.
 We can also call it return on invested capital.

 Return on Equity = Profit after Tax / Shareholder’s Equity * 100

-Profit after Tax: The numerator is the profit considered after deducting the costs, depreciation, tax and dividends given to preference shareholders (but before deduction of dividends paid to common equity holders).
-ROE is also called RONW (Return on Net Worth) alternatively.
+Profit after Tax: The numerator is the profit after deducting the costs, depreciation, tax, and dividends given to preference shareholders (but before deduction of dividends paid to common equity holders).

 Shareholder’s Equity: Shareholder’s equity can be calculated in various ways.
-Firstly, average shareholder’s equity i.e. the average of the opening equity at the start of the financial period and closing equity at the end of the financial period.
-Secondly, if new shares are issued or shares are brought back during the year, the weighted average of the no. of shares and their respective investment value per share can be used.
+Firstly, average shareholder’s equity, i.e., the average of the opening equity at the start of the financial period and closing equity at the end of the financial period.
+Secondly, if new shares are issued or brought back during the year, the weighted average of the no. of shares and their respective investment value per share can be used.

-Looking at the income statement of a company, assets of any company is financed by either debts or equity or a combination of both.
+Looking at a company’s income statement, the assets of any company are financed by either debts or equity or a combination of both.
 Thus,